pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

 MSG14 - - - v ^ ,_ . . .

-This action will print message 14 (MSG14) if the object

-being examined was not referred to in a previous true

-examine action.
-This action is usually present in every

-adventure.
-The message printed is usually something like I see nothing special."
+This action will print message 14 (MSG14) if the object being examined was not referred to in a previous true examine action.
+This action is usually present in every adventure.
+The message printed is usually something like "I see nothing special."

 37: HELP ANY

 MSG15 - "

 This is another common action.
 If the player types HELP message 15 (MSG15) is printed provided no previous HELP action was found to be true.

 38: GO CAR IN 2 PAR 1

 GOTOY MSG5
 If the player is in room 2 (IN 2) then he is put in room 1 (GOTOY - PAR 1 from the conditions) and message 5 is printed (MSG5).

 39: PUSH BUTT

 MSG16 - -
 If the player PUSHes BUTTon then message 16 (MSG16) is printed.
 Since the player is supposed to PUSH 1 or PUSH 2 this action is used to tell him so.

 40: TURN ANY

 MSG5 - -
 If the player tries to TURN any legal object message 5 (MSG5) is printed.

 41: AUTO